-The Costa Rican News agency has just reported about a study conducted by US researchers, which suggests that ecotourism has a positive impact on poverty reduction.
-This study sets the example also for rural areas in Europe, which are often affected by the protection of our wilderness areas.
+The Costa Rican News agency has just reported that the study suggests that ecotourism has a positive impact on poverty reduction.
+It sets the example also for rural areas in Europe, which are often affected by the protection of our Wilderness areas.
 “The natural protected areas in Costa Rica have reduced poverty by 16% in neighboring communities, mainly by the thrust of ecotourism.
-And that has a logical explanation: tourists spend more money when they enjoy their stay,” says Paul Ferraro professor of economics at the University of Georgia, who was one of the researchers of the study.
+And that has a logical explanation: Tourists spend more money when they enjoy their stay”, says Paul Ferraro, professor of economics at the University of Georgia, who was one of the researchers of the study.

 Ecotourism favors sustainability, preservation, and appreciation of the environment (both natural and cultural) that sensitizes hosts and travelers.
 Although there are different interpretations, usually ecotourism is promoted as “ethical” tourism, which also considers the welfare of local populations, in addition to the environment.

 Isabel Vargas, president of the National Chamber of Tourism (Canatur) coincides with the positive impact of ecotourism in the country’s economy, especially locally.
 To set the percentage of positive impact of ecotourism in Costa Rica, researchers examined the following variables: